-SQL> connect sys as sysdba
+SQL> connect sys as sysdba Password:

 When an Online Redo Log File fills out, the checkpoint will force DBWR to write into the Oracle datafiles and also the archive process copies the log file to an archive destination directory.

 Assuming that you have a user is updating a record from her SQLPLUS.
 The following SQL statement is her

-SQL> UPDATE emp SET sal = 1000 WHERE empno = 100;
+SQL transaction: SQL> UPDATE emp SET sal = 1000 WHERE empno = 100; SQL> COMMIT;

-If the user is using multi-threaded servers then her request will be given to a dispatcher and the dispatcher will give the request to shared server.
-If the user is using dedicated server then the dedicated server will be all hers.
-Now, her user process is talking to shared or dedicated server.
+If the user is using multi-threaded servers then her request will be given to a dispatcher and the dispatcher will give the request to a shared server.
+If the user is using a dedicated server then the dedicated server will be all hers.
+Now, her user process is talking to a shared or dedicated server.

 Step 2: Now, the user’s SQL statement will be parsed and assigned an executed plan to be compiled in the Library Cache in the Shared Pool.
-In order the SQL statement be compiled, Oracle need to make sure its table and columns are valid and the user did not violated any security information.
+In order for the SQL statement to be compiled, Oracle needs to make sure its table and columns are valid and the user did not violate any security information.

-Notice that before the user save the update, the before block images are in the UNDO segment.
-When the user executes commit statement or more than one third of the Redo Log buffer have filled out, then LGWR writes the user’s entries from the redo log buffer to the Online Redo Log files.
+Notice that before the user saves the update, the before block images are in the UNDO segment.
+When the user executes a commit statement or more than one-third of the Redo Log buffer has filled out, then LGWR writes the user’s entries from the redo log buffer to the Online Redo Log files.

 Step 4: Now, the checkpoint process will be activated based on the LOG_CHECKPOINT_INTERVAL,